Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting

-The utility function $U_{\text{total}}$ incorporates conflicting objectives such as Energy Efficiency (EE), User Fairness (Jain's Index), and Coverage Rate.
-The presence of these diverse metrics necessitates a sophisticated optimization strategy that is capable of balancing these trade-offs while strictly adhering to the safety constraints defined above.
+The utility function $U_{\mathrm{total}}$ incorporates conflicting objectives such as EE, user fairness (modeled by \textit{Jain's fairness index}, JFI)~\cite{JFI_1984}, and coverage rate (modeled by \textit{Spatial Service Reliability}), and so on.
+The presence of these diverse metrics necessitates a sophisticated optimization strategy capable of balancing these trade-offs while strictly adhering to safety constraints.